Meet virtual production, the workflow that’s transforming content creation

 • As costs decrease, applications of virtual production are also popping up in fields like architecture, construction, health care, and sales for virtual tours, realistic and safe training, and other uses.

-Avatar (2009) was the most visible early example, then virtual production practices slowly became more common until the lockdowns of the COVID-19 pandemic made it essential.
+Avatar (2009) was the most visible early example; then, virtual production practices slowly became more common until the lockdowns of the COVID-19 pandemic made them essential.
 Today, productions can give actors costumes and props and then do everything else digitally, with environments and backgrounds built within software and broadcast on giant LCD screens in enclosed, weatherproof performance spaces.

 A long time coming